Articles

 Wear and tear in a rental property

-Wear and tear is an inevitable part of letting out property.
-Whether you're a new landlord or have years of experience behind you, it can still be tricky to work out what constitutes normal deterioration and what’s genuine damage caused by a tenant.
+Wear and tear is an inevitable part of letting out a rental property.
+Whether you're a new landlord or have years of experience behind you as a landlord, it can still be tricky to work out what constitutes normal deterioration and what is genuine damage caused by a tenant.
 Get it wrong, and you may end up either footing the bill unfairly or triggering a deposit dispute that could damage your reputation or lead to a formal complaint.

 According to the Tenancy Deposit Scheme (TDS), fair wear and tear is one of the most common causes of deposit disputes in the UK, with confusion often arising at the end of the tenancy.
-But the rules are clear, landlords can’t claim for fair wear and tear, only for genuine damage.
+But the rules are clear, landlords cannot claim for fair wear and tear, only for genuine damage.
+If you are already facing a disagreement at the end of a tenancy, it is worth reading our guide on how to handle tenancy deposit disputes fairly.

-This article explains what fair wear and tear means in rental properties, how it’s defined legally, how to handle disputes, and what landlords can do to stay fair and compliant.
+This article explains what fair wear and tear means in rental properties, how it is defined legally, how to handle disputes, and what landlords can do to stay fair and compliant.
+If you want a broader overview of staying on the right side of the rules, you may also find our guide to the best property compliance software for UK landlords helpful.

 What is fair wear and tear?